-In June 2015 Karl Telfer, senior custodian, and three young men camped overnight around a campfire at Lot 50, the first Kaurna campfire in about 170 years.
+In June 2015 Karl Telfer, senior custodian, and three young men camped overnight around a campfire at Lot 50-Kanyanyapilla, the first Kaurna campfire in about 170 years.
 It was the first of many to follow.
-This is the start of reconnecting with this small part of Kaurna Yerta Kaurna Country.
+This was the start of reconnecting with this small part of Kaurna Yerta Kaurna Country.

-In 1993 an archaeological survey of Lot 50 was undertaken which found cultural material in almost 90% of test pits dug.
+In 1993 an archaeological survey of Lot 50 was undertaken as part of the assessment of a sand mining proposal.
+Aboriginal cultural material was found in almost 90% of test pits dug.

-In 2015 Keryn Walshe, Principal Archaeologist, South Australian Museum, visited the site and also noted post contact artefacts.
-She has commenced field research which is ongoing.
-The location of the current field work was not examined in any detail in 1993 and a rich source of post contact artefacts has now been revealed.
-It will be some time before field collecting and follow up research and documentation is complete so it will be some time before the findings are available.
+In 2015 Keryn Walshe, Project Archaeologist, also noted post contact artefacts; Aboriginal tools made of glass and other materials introduced by the colonists.
+Preliminary field research has now been undertaken.
+The location of this field work was not examined in any detail in 1993 (the area was overgrown) and a rich source of post contact artefacts has now been revealed.
+Follow up research and documentation is well advanced and findings are expected to be published in an academic journal.

 Tellurian Spirit 2, (River Redgum)